ikanher/numpy-MNIST/documentation/week4-report.md

 * Else everything has gone quite fine after fixing the shuffle bug last week that caused poorer results compared to the PyTorch models

 ## What next?
+* Figure out testing of SGD and NeuralNet objects (integration tests?)
 * Finalize documentation
 * Figure out if there is something more that needs to be done
 * If I have time